Licensing and Registration

 - Upon submission of the application and payment of fees, the Technical Division will schedule an inspection of the vessel to complete the application process.

-- The vessel will be inspected based on one of the following codes SCV, CCSS, or SCC, or the Merchant Shipping (Large Commercial Vessels) Regulations.
+- The vessel will be inspected based on one of the following codes SCV, CCSS, or SCC, or the Merchant Shipping (Vessels in Commercial use for sport or pleasure) Regulations.

 - On successful inspection, the vessel will be issued the relevant Safety Certification in accordance with the applicable regulations.